 - Identify opportunities to improve the quality and effectiveness of federal government support to fusion centers.

 Value of the Assessment

-Assessment data allows the federal government and other partners to better target resources to help fusion centers mitigate capability gaps, maintain those capabilities already in place, and improve performance over time.
+Assessment data allows the federal government and other partners to better target resources to:

-The federal government focuses its support for fusion centers through the delivery and deployment of gap mitigation resources.
-These gap mitigation resources provide fusion centers with the knowledge, skills, and tools necessary to enable the effective execution of the fusion process.
+More specifically, the federal government supports fusion centers through the delivery and deployment of performance enhancing resources, which provide fusion centers with the knowledge, skills, and tools necessary to execute the fusion process.